 Simple mistakes convey a lack of attention to detail.
 And hiring managers will assume you’ll make the same mistakes if they give you the job.

 But job ads will also tell you what they expect of your writing sample with regard to topics, style, tone, format, etc.

 Many writers, in the rush to end their job search, overlook some of these details.
 That’s why so many fail.

-Be sure to read the job ad carefully, make a list of all requirements, and double check for errors.
+Be sure to read the job ad carefully, make a list of all requirements (per the employers instruction), and double-check every sentence for errors.

 Writing Style and Tone